-Because you have an eye patch, we recommend that you have someone with you.
-You may feel gritty after the injection.
-This subsides in a few hours.
+Because you have an eye patch, we recommend having someone with you.
+After the injection, you may feel gritty, which subsides in a few hours.

-Sometimes there is a tiny bleed at the site of injection.
-This leads to the eye becoming red.
-This redness may take upto a week to disappear.
+Sometimes there is a tiny bleed at the injection site, which leads to the eye becoming red.
+This redness may take up to a week to disappear.

 Your vision will be slightly blurry.
 So we recommend that you don’t go to work after your injection.
-Some people may notice a small bubble in their vision.
-This is due to the small amount of air present in the syringe.
-This disappears over the next few days as the air gets absorbed.
+Some people may notice a small bubble in their vision due to the small amount of air present in the syringe.
+This air bubble disappears over the next few days as the air gets absorbed.

-These anti-VEGF treatments take about 2 weeks to start acting.
+These anti-VEGF treatments take about two weeks to start acting.
 And for you to notice a visual difference.
-Sometimes, we do see a response in as early as a few days.
+Sometimes, we see a response in as early as a few days.

-You most likely had undergone an OCT eye test before the injection. about 2 weeks after the injection this test is repeated.
+You most likely had undergone an OCT eye test before the injection.
+About two weeks after the injection, this test is repeated.
 OCT machines can scan the retina at the same spot as the previous scan.
-Thus, looking at these scans one can see the difference in the retinal swelling.
+Thus, looking at these scans, one can see the difference in the retinal swelling.

 The following symptoms are COMMON after successful eye injections.
 These last for a day or so:

-This depends on the disease.
-When one is treating wet AMD, treatment may go on for 3-5 months.
+Duration of treatment depends on the disease.
+When treating wet AMD, therapy may go on for 3-5 months.
 Monthly injections go on for many months.
-If one stops treatment there is a chance of you having a recurrence.
+If one stops treatment, there is a chance of recurrence.
 The swelling in the retina or bleeding in the retina may recur.
 And this could reduce vision all over again.

 Recurrent swelling or bleeding damages the retinal cells.
 There is always some residual vision loss after treatment.
-Thus, staying on treatment becomes important.
+Thus, staying on treatment becomes essential.

 In some other diseases, treatment may stop after 1-2 years.

-Researchers are investigating medications that last longer in the eye.
-This would reduce the burden of treatment in the future.
+Researchers are investigating medications that last longer in the eye, which would reduce the burden of treatment in the future.

 Intravitreal injections are usually safe procedures.
 Yet, as with all procedures, there are some risks.